ecamalionte/pocapi/README.md

 # Pocapi

-## Commands History

-Initial setup
+An (Elixir/Phoenix) proof of concept (POC), the purpose of which is to verify that certain functional concepts have the potential for real-world application.

+To configure:

-  * Create the app `mix phoenix.new pocapi`
+  * `mix deps.get`
-  * Create a Database `mix ecto.create`
+  * `mix ecto.create & ecto.migrate`
-  * Create a CRUD for Products `mix phoenix.gen.html Product products name:string description:string rating:integer price:float`
-  * Run Database migration `mix phoenix.migrate`
+  * `mix test`

 To start your Phoenix app: